kjtanaka/deploy_folsom/README.md

 Installation Script of OpenStack Folsom for Ubuntu-12.10
 ======================================================

-Test.This script installs OpenStack Folsom on Ubuntu-12.10
+This script installs OpenStack Folsom on Ubuntu-12.10

 * setuprc - is configuration file
 * setup_controller.sh - Installs Keystone, Glance, Cinder and Nova.